cvpr-constellation/cvpr-constellation.github.io/README.md

 ## Credits & license

+This is an unofficial visualization of publicly available CVPR 2026 paper metadata.
+It is not affiliated with or endorsed by CVPR, CVF, IEEE, or the IEEE Computer Society.

 Built by [Deokhyun Ahn](https://deo-ahn.github.io) ([@Deo-ahn](https://github.com/Deo-ahn)).
 Paper metadata © the Computer Vision Foundation.

 Code is [MIT](LICENSE) — use it freely.